-Through its sustainability efforts, the Company aims to create value as a member of community and mediate and manage risks that arise from the Company's operations.
-The sustainability report on page 46 provides an analysis of the Company's sustainability performance for the year 2019.
+The company continues to pursue and adopt sustainable practices in its operations.
+It aims to create shared value as a member of community and mediate and manage risks that arise from its operations.
+The sustainability report on page 44 provides an analysis of the Company's sustainability performance for the year 2020.